Your About page is one of the most important web pages on your blog.

 #2: The key elements of a successful About page

-In 2012, Hubspot shared the 12 essential elements of a homepage.
+Hubspot has a great infographic showing the 12 essential elements of a homepage.
 Although the blog post you’re reading now isn’t about creating the perfect homepage, I believe an About page needs the same elements.
-There’s just one major difference…
+There’s just one major difference …

 Unlike the homepage, the About page should be directed at using your own personal story and unique selling point (USP) to create a strong impact that drives leads.

 Using Hubspot’s template as inspiration, here’s a run-down of the elements that should be present on your About page:

 Headline: Every web page needs a headline, and your About page is no exception.
 Use guidance on writing headlines that work to make your headline simple, clear and benefit-driven.
 Gini Dietrich does this well in the example below:

 You can also include a sub-headline that further explains the benefit of your site to your readers.
 Help Scout’s About page does that with a headline that delivers the core mission, which is also the benefit of its customers: